cocco3/mono-angular/docs/Linting.md

 npm run init:git-hooks
 ```

+This initializes the repo to run the [pre-commit.sh](../pre-commit.sh) script which loads node and runs `nano-staged`.

 With this setup, during a commit it auto-fixes what it can.
 All remaining issues must be resolved manually before the commit can succeed.

 ## Auto format on save